 (Optional) A Trailer – Without a trailer, you’d have to transport the tank and machinery, as well as any additional supplies, in the bed or back of your truck.
 If your equipment can fit easily in the bed of your truck, there is no need for a trailer, but as your grow your business you may find the need to purchase a one.

-Even if that sounds expensive, we offer financing to new business owners just like you, but wait, we cover financing in the next few sections!
+Even if that sounds expensive, we offer financing to new business owners just like you.
+Fasttrack your sealcoating business success and finance the equipment you need with us!

-Sealcoating – Obviously, you’ll need the sealcoating itself in order to get your business off of the ground.
+Obviously, you’ll need the sealcoat itself in order to get your business off of the ground.
 The material is sold by the drum, and there are several different types to choose from.
 They include:

 How to Finance Your Sealcoat Sprayer Equipment

 Here at Asphalt Industrial, we offer financing and just about any size order.
-We partnered with a well known and trusted financing company called Klarna, to help new business owners get up and running.
+We partnered with a well known and trusted financing company called Klarna, to help you get the sealcoating equipment you need to take on the sealcoating jobs you want.
 When you're on the product you'd like to purchase, go ahead and click "Add to Cart."
 Go through the checkout process and add in your shipping info.
 Then you'll get to a payment page that looks like this:

 What Other Services and Upsells Can I Offer?

-In addition to asphalt sealcoating, there are a number of other services that your business can do.
+In addition to asphalt sealcoating, there are a number of other services that your sealcoating business can do.
 For example, asphalt driveways and parking lots often need to be repaired, as cracks and chips can form on the surface.
-These repairs require a small amount of equipment, making it easy to offer them alongside the sealcoating.
+Crack filling and crack repairs require a small amount of equipment, making it easy to offer them alongside the sealcoating.
 This is particularly true since the surface will need to be in repaired condition before you can sealcoat it.
 Otherwise, the sealcoating won’t adhere properly to those sections and additional cracks and gouges will appear.

 As far as upsells are concerned, there are plenty of options.
 However, one of the most popular consists of painting lines on the surface of the parking lot.
 After all, this can’t be done until the sealcoating is applied and has cured, and without lines, people won’t know where to park or how to drive through the parking lot.
-All that you need for this part of the job are some stencils and yellow paint, making it an upsell that will not only complete the job, but also make some additional money for your company.
+All that you need for this part of the job are some stencils and a line striping machine, making it an upsell that will not only complete the job, but also make some additional money for your company.

 Building Your Sealcoating Team

-Once you've figured out the ins and outs. your business will start booming, and honestly, it'll happen sooner than you think!
+Once you've figured out the ins and outs, your sealcoating business will start booming, and honestly, it'll happen sooner than you think!

 When that happens, it's time to hire some help.
 For help with sealcoating, you can post in local Facebook groups, post on your Instagram or social media account, or put job offers on Craigslist.